thomasskk/react-proxy-form/README.md

 > (path: string) => string[] | undefined

-Return a hook which will trigger a single re-render for the specified path on validation if there is an error.
+Return a hook which will trigger a single re-render when there is a validation error at the specified path.

 ```ts
 import { useFormContext } form 'react-proxy-form'